 - A small pillow

-- Plastic water bottle for traveling.
+- Sturdy plastic water bottle

 - Pillowcases and one flat bed sheet.
 Bring at least one set from home as you will need them right away.